Finian’s Rainbow at the Charing Cross Theatre

 James Horne’s lead role as Finian Mcloneghan (if anybody could be said to have the lead) is as jolly and as dopey as you’d expect from an old Irish grandfather, with Christina Bennington giving a solid and unceremonious performance as his strong-hearted and innocent granddaughter Sharon.
 The rest of the cast fulfil their roles as overdramatic half-wits of the deep American South, only the authenticity of their inane jolliness is lost due to a lack of focus to background and theme.

 Underneath the cloying songs and paint-by-numbers dancing, there is a hint of satire and reference to themes that would have formed the foundations to the humour and appeal of the show in the 40s and 50s.
 Issues of race and bigotry are walked through instead of expounded into real traumatic issues, and there seems to be a vague metaphorical joke about economics, but what exactly this is is unclear and apparently unimportant.
 In fact, the flaws of this production of Finian’s Rainbow are grounded in just that – that it is unclear and seemingly unimportant.
 And what’s more, none of those inane smiles seem to really care.

-Finian’s Rainbow is on at the Charing Cross Theatre until 10th May 2014, for further information or to book visit here.
+Finian’s Rainbow is at the Charing Cross Theatre until 10th May 2014.
+For further information or to book visit the theatre’s website here.

 Watch the trailer for Finian’s Rainbow here: